Uncategorized

 If you still aren’t up for the big challenge, Walt Disney World also offers Fantasia Garden, Fairways and Winter Summerland Miniature Golf courses.

-Yes, of course you can go golfing in Southern California, just not at Disney.
+Yes, of course, you can golf in Southern California, just not at Disney.
 Sorry.

 1. Days Needed for your Disney experience

 Whether you choose Disneyland Resort or Walt Disney World, one thing is for sure — you can’t go wrong.
-It doesn’t matter if your in sunny Orlando or sunny Southern California, Disney is Disney and there’s enough Pixie Dust to go coast to coast.
+It doesn’t matter if you in sunny Orlando or sunny Southern California; Disney is Disney, and there’s enough Pixie Dust to go coast to coast.